The aim is to reflect personal views.

 The many opportunities for interior design provide opportunities for associative distractions, opportunities to connect to another culture, another time or another place.

-Perhaps it is also something grander, more sensual: intensely colored lacquer trays and jewelry boxes made from Japan.
-INDOOR+ Cross-Cultural Design uses everything that appears to be useful even on the formal principles of modern homes.
+Perhaps it is also something grander, more sensual: intensely coloured lacquer trays and jewellery boxes made from Japan.
+INDOOR Cross-Cultural Design uses everything that appears to be useful even on the formal principles of modern homes.

 For example Japan lessons in symmetry and orderly way of life or of the airy dwellings of Indonesia suggesting an idea how open spaces, terraces and porches can be used.
 Or Indian ideas about light and color, or from the lofts in Manhattan, the concept of large, overlapping areas.